Explain to me: the taste for pointed shoes

 • That of riders in the collective imagination, which has always been imbued with a certain virility and a certain charisma, from the cowboy to the knight.

-Concorde plane in flight
+concorde plane in flight

 shoes too big for children